I used to hate cities. Then I learned how much immigration & trade defined the urban experience.

 When I visited Philadelphia for the first time in college, I saw no reason to revise my opinions toward the positive: it was loud, crowded, and seemed little different from Baltimore after a cursory night spent with friends.

 Despite the stereotypes, people were nice.
 Strangers held doors for me.
 Jerry’s neighbors offered me beer after they helped me park.
 The neighborhood always seemed to be hosting some sort of event in the nearby park.
 Children waved at me from windows.
+It felt like something straight out of a Norman Rockwell painting — a bygone era of friendliness and healthy city living.

 Except it’s not gone, and I was forced to wonder: why is New York so different from Baltimore?